Parent Tips for a Virtual IEP Meeting

 Maryland Procedural Safeguards Notice

-The procedural safeguards notice includes a full explanation of parental rights in an easily understandable manner and in a parent’s native language.
-This procedural safeguards notice applies to children and families receiving services through an Individualized Family Service Plan (IFSP) and to children and youth with disabilities receiving services through an Individualized Education Program (IEP).
+This notice includes an explanation of parental rights for children receiving services through an Individualized Family Service Plan (IFSP) or an Individualized Education Program (IEP).

 The Role of School Nurses in Transition Planning

-A School Nurse can be a vital member of the IEP team.
-This short video explains the role of the School Nurse in the development of the IEP and be a vital partner as our children grow and prepare for life after school.
+The nurse can be a vital member of the IEP team.
+This short video explains their role in the development of the IEP.

 IEP Process Guide